-Intangible assets include website design.
+Intangible assets consist of website design.
 The Organization evaluates intangible assets for potential impairment whenever events or circumstances indicate that the carrying amount may not be recoverable.
-No impairment loss was recorded as of June 30, 2023.
-Amortization expense for the year ended June 30, 2023, was \$10,147.
+No impairment loss was recorded as of June 30, 2024 and 2023.
+Amortization expense for the years ended June 30, 2024 and 2023, was \$10,147, each year.